mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ## Congestion Control at the Application Layer {#cc-application-layer}

-If an application cannot access a bandwidth estimation from the QUIC layer, or the QUIC implementation does not support a dealy-based, low-latency congestion control algorithm, it can alternatively implement a bandwidth estimation algorithm at the application layer.
-Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms as described in {{cc-quic-layer}} (NADA, SCReAM).
+If an application cannot access a bandwidth estimation from the QUIC layer, or the QUIC implementation does not support a delay-based, low-latency congestion control algorithm, it can alternatively implement a bandwidth estimation algorithm at the application layer.
+Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms as described in {{congestion-control}} (NADA, SCReAM).
 The bandwidth estimation algorithm typically needs some feedback on the transmission performance.
 This feedback can be collected following the guidelines in {{rtcp}}.